-Zambia has it all, if peace and quiet is sought, there are many spectacular Zambia game lodges and reserves as well as protected wetlands off the beaten track.
+Zambia has it all, if peace and quiet is sought, there are many spectacular Zambia safari lodges and reserves as well as protected wetlands off the beaten track.
 Self-sufficient 4x4 enthusiasts who are well prepared can travel the cardinal directions to see all the best parts of the country for a terrific adventure.

 Zambia has the richest water resources in Southern Africa, with 5 huge lakes and many rivers which are ideal for fishing - the greatest of these is the mighty Zambezi River.
 There are countless Zambezi River activities.
 Those who enjoy waterfalls will not be disappointed; a tour is suggested for some of the more remote sites.
 Zambia has 17 beautiful cascades not including the awesome Victoria Falls.

 Dubbed the adventure capital of the world, Livingstone has experienced a comeback as the place to be.
 Minutes from Victoria Falls, the town has become the jump off point for action central - white water rafting down the Zambezi River, bungi jumping, and gorge swinging and of course more sedate activities like game viewing and fishing to name a few.

 Like an inland sea, Lake Kariba has ever been popular for fishing and houseboating - the Riviera of Southern Africa draws families and holidaymakers year after year.
 On the rise is Lake Tanganyika.
 This vast inland body of water lies in the Great Rift Valley and is known for its clear warm water and more than 350 species of fish.
 Travelling there is part of the adventure!